hughesc/brute-force-text-edit/README.md

 The brute text editor requires the ncurses library.

-To install, copy the folder into /home/user/bin/ and use make.
+To install, copy the folder into /home/user/bin/as the "brute" directory and use make.
 The text editor is compiled into an executable called bts.
 Move this file directly into the /home/user/bin/ directory to use the editor.
 I plan on making the installation process more automated in the future, but this works fine for now.

 Once compiled use the command bts [FILENAME] to edit a file.